CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

 </table>

 * **Where LangChain fits in the AI ecosystem**
-  * Bridges the gap between raw LLM capabilities and practical applications
+  * Bridges the gap between raw LLM features and practical applications
   * Complements foundation models by adding memory, tools, and reasoning
   * Enables enterprise-ready AI agent deployments